skipperq93/cyberkit/Tools/yocto/README.md

 This is an example on how to build and run WPE for development on the RPi:

-### Build the base image, flash the board and clone the WebKit repo
+### Build the base image, flash the board and clone the CyberKit repo

 1. Build the image that will be flashed on the board: